 Differences Between Python 3 vs Python 2

 Python 3 is an upgraded python programming version from that of python 2.
-There are many notable differences or improvements observed in the python 3 version.
-A few of them are the syntax in python 3 has been made simpler than python 2.
-In python 3 exception arguments are represented by using the parenthesis which was not there in previous versions, python 3 has print as a function whereas python 2 had print as a statement.
-In python 2 when two integers are divided the resulting value was shown as an integer as well but python 3 allows float value results too, and range() function is newly introduced in python 3 which was not present in previous versions.
+There are many notable differences or improvements observed in the python 3 versions.
+A few of them are the syntax in Python 3 has been made simpler than python 2.
+In python 3, exception arguments are represented by using the parenthesis, which was not there in previous versions; python 3 has print as a function, whereas python 2 had print as a statement.
+In python 2, when two integers are divided, the resulting value was shown as an integer as well, but python 3 allows float value results too, and the range() function is newly introduced in python 3, which was not present in previous versions.

 Head to Head Comparison Between Python 3 and Python 2 (Infographics)

 Below is the Top 8 comparison between Python 3 and Python 2: